Key takeaways on financial reporting software

 Features:

-- Budget and sales tax summaries: Create detailed budget and sales tax summaries.
+- Budget and sales tax summaries: Generates budget summaries and sales tax summaries for reporting and review.

-- Profit and loss reports: Generate comprehensive profit and loss reports.
+- Profit and loss reports: Generates profit and loss reports across selected periods and categories.

-- Accountant access and permissions: Grant access and set permissions for accountants.
+- Accountant access and permissions: Provides accountant access with role-based permissions and controlled visibility.

 Pros: